yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

 ### **Task 3: Manipulate filter context**

-In this task you will create several measures with DAX expressions that use the CALCULATE() function to manipulate filter context.
+In this task, you will create several measures with DAX expressions that use the CALCULATE() function to manipulate filter context.

 1. Add a measure to the **Sales** table, based on the following expression: